AnotherNote/anote/README.md

 ### Feature

 - markdown friendly
-- past image
+- paste image
-- past html (include fetch image locally)
+- paste html (include fetch image locally)
 - export markdown file with images
 - export pdf file
 - support tray menu quick note(inspired by evernote)
-- default `cmd+v` will convert html to markdown, and you can press `alt+v` to past as text(not convert html to markdown)
+- default `cmd+v` will convert html to markdown, and you can press `alt+v` to paste as text(not convert html to markdown)

 ### Goal